atxsinn3r/atxsinn3r.github.io/modules.md

 ## Modules

-Most of my modules have gone to the Metasploit repository.
-There is really a lot of them, from exploits, auxiliary, post modules, evasion, tools, etc. It'd take a long time to compile all that into a list.
-For now, here is a list of exploits I've done.
-The rest could be found [here](https://github.com/rapid7/metasploit-framework/search?p=4&q=author+sinn3r&unscoped_q=author+sinn3r).
+Most of my modules started off as N-days, and went to the Metasploit repository.
+I've written a lot of modules, from exploits, post, evasion, tools, etc, so it'd take a long time to compile all into a list.
+Here are the ones with arbitrary code execution, the rest could be found [here](https://github.com/rapid7/metasploit-framework/search?p=4&q=author+sinn3r&unscoped_q=author+sinn3r).

-Most came out as N-days.
 I'd also like to thank those who have worked with me to write these modules together.
 All wonderful memories.

 May 24 2019
 [Oracle Application Testing Suite WebLogic Server Administration Console War Deployment](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/http/oats_weblogic_console.rb)